fridaystreet/minecraft-ondemand/minecraft-ecsfargate-watchdog/README.md

 - Catch SIGTERM and properly shut down

 All of these tests should be performed on Java and Bedrock servers before pushing the `latest` tag.

+Note - if building dockerfile on non amd64 system (eg macbook M1 arm) need to add --platform linux/amd64 to the build command